openprov/ssi-consultancy/InteroperabilityTestHarness.md

 ## Objectives covered by the foregoing

-The foregoing design covers:
+The design covers:

 * A test infrastructure, which systematically checks convertibility and round-trip conversions across combinations of Provenance Tool Suite packages and services operating collectively.
 * Round-trip interoperability between ProvPy and ProvToolbox.
 * Round-trip interoperability between ProvPy and ProvToolbox and deployed ProvStore, ProvTranslator and ProvValidator services whether these be deployed locally, on a developer's own machine, or remotely.
 * Testing of closed source packages and a private test infrastructure (e.g. hosted on a local machine, rather than Travis CI) are also desirable, so, any tests should be runnable both under Travis CI and on a locally hosted machine (for local or private testing, for example).

+The design allows for both command-line and non-command line (e.g. REST-based service) converters and comparators to be tested and used.

-It does not cover:
+The design does not cover:

 * ProvJS-related operations.
 * ProvToolbox also has a persistence layer and it would be useful if tests could exercise this in future.
 The infrastructure harness should not preclude this.

 However, the design does not preclude either of these.
 Rather than a single monolithic test harness, these can be implemented as separate test suites in Jasmine, Grunt or Karma (for ProvJS) or JUnit (for ProvToolbox).

-For:

-> Converters and comparators are expected to be command line executable.

-This design allows for both command-line and non-command line converters (and comparators as will be shown below) to be implemented as sub-classes (as demonstrated by the REST converter classes).

 ---